ServiceNow Credential Resolver

 4. Set the fully qualified class name (FQCN) to com.snc.discovery.CredentialResolver.

-5. Set the Credential ID to the Akeyless secret path (For example, /prod/app/db).
+5. Set the Credential ID to the Akeyless secret path (for example, /prod/app/db).

 6. Click Test credential, then select a MID Server and a target if required by the type.